WSU-CDSC/illiad-9-templates/README.md

 # illiad-9-templates
-Repository for WSU's Illiad 9.1 webapages
+Repository for WSU's Illiad 9.1 webpages
+The web templates for each campus are in their respective folders.
+Also has the un-customized templates alongside for reference...